 Taking pictures can be really fun and it allows us to capture history in an image.
 One of the greatest subjects for us to photograph is our loved ones.
 A good photo allows the viewer to see beyond the mere picture and get a glimpse into the soul of the person.
 Now, you might be wondering how to take that really special picture of that person you care most about.
 There are some simple tips that can help you transform a simple snapshot into a beautiful photo that will become a long-lasting memory.

 Tip #1: Focus on the eyes.
 They say that the eyes are the windows into one’s soul, and when taking a picture, this could not be more true.
 It is very important that when you take a picture of a person (or even your pet), that you focus on their eyes.
+If its a picture of your pet cat, make sure to brush it gently for your cat to look mesmerizing in the image with no additional fur around it.
 Unless you are trying to take an artistic picture, and trying to blur your image, the eyes must be in focus.
 Another trick of professional photographers is to take more than one image, and to make sure that your subject’s eyes are not only open, but wide open.
 If you take 10 images of someone, you will be amazed at the subtle differences in the shape and position of their eyes.
 It is that subtlety that can make the difference between a good picture and a great picture.

 Tip #2: Consider the light.
 Ask any photographer and they will tell you that they key to a good image, regardless of whether it is a portrait, action shot, or landscape photo, is the lighting.
 Good light is really critical to creating a good photo.
 You should try to avoid direct sunlight on your subject’s face.
 Why?
 There are two reasons.
 First, if the sun is high in the sky, it will cast harsh shadows on your subjects face, usually resulting in dark raccoon eyes.
 Second, if the sun is directly in front of your subject, you will get a whole bunch of images with them squinting.
 Not a good look for most people!
 If you have no choice but to shoot pictures with your subject facing into the light, ask them to close their eyes, count to 3, and then open their eyes as you shoot the picture.
 This will give you a better chance to get their eyes wide open.
 Also, a shady spot can give nice, even lighting to your subject, helping you avoid those splashes of sunlight on their face or torso.